of the component parts of a Seat Belt with Links to pictures & line

 TONGUE (male) connector

-part that is pushed into the Buckle when connecting the Seat Belt and
+part that is pushed into the Buckle to connect the Seat Belt and

 BUCKLE (female) connector

-part into which the tongue is pushed when connecting the Seat Belt.
+part into which the tongue is pushed to connect the Seat Belt.

 Generally located just on or below the hip on Seat Belts or on the lap